olinml2024/olinml2024.github.io/assignments/assignment05/assignment05.markdown

 {% assign sigmoid = figure_number %}

 # Deriving the Logistic Regression Learning Rule

 Now we will formalize the logistic regression problem and derive a learning rule to solve it (i.e., compute the optimal weights).
-The formalization of logistic regression will combine Equation~\ref{eq:logistichypothesis} with the selection of $\ell$ to be log loss (Equation~\ref{eq:loglosseq}).
-This choice of $\ell$ results in the following objective function.
+The formalization of logistic regression will combine [Equation 2](#logistichypothesis) with the selection of $\ell$ to be log loss ([Equation 1](#eqlogloss)).
+This choice of $\ell$ results in the following objective function (this is a straightforward substitution.  there's nothing too tricky going on here).

 <p>
 \begin{align}